Concepts and definitions

 The classification is based on the Statistics Finland's classification standard of socio-economic groups from 1989.
 There account is taken of the person's occupation, status in occupation, nature of work and stage in life (Classification of Socio-economic Group 1989.
 Helsinki.
 Statistics Finland, Handbooks, 17).

-In the income distribution statistics persons who have been unemployed for at least six months during the year are classified as unemployed.
+In the income distribution statistics, persons who have been unemployed for at least six months during the year are classified as unemployed.
 Months of unemployment are asked from persons in the interview.
-Interview months are checked and where needed, corrected on the basis of register data (Social Insurance Institution's register data on unemployment allowances and times of receipt, the tax register's unemployment allowances).
+Interview months are checked and where needed, corrected on the basis of register data (the Social Insurance Institution's register data on unemployment allowances and times of receipt, the tax register's unemployment allowances).

-Wages and salaries include income paid to households or persons during the year in pay - either in money or benefits in kind.
-Their generating costs are deducted from wages and salaries, but not travel expenses.
+Wages and salaries include income paid to households as pay – either in money or benefits in kind.
+In the income concept, income from incentive stock options is included in benefits in kind and thus in wages and salaries.
 The concept of wages and salaries used in the income distribution statistics includes not only wages and salaries for regular working hours but also overtime compensations and income received from secondary jobs.
 Realised incentive stock options are also included in wages and salaries in the income concept of the income distribution statistics.
-Wages and salaries are derived from the tax register, except for part of wages and salaries earned abroad, which are obtained from the interview.
+Their generating costs are deducted from wages and salaries, but not travel expenses.